 Faculty of Arts, Humanities and Cultures Admissions

-A joint honours degree in Economics and History equips you with in-depth knowledge of two subjects, but it also offers you a valuable range of transferable skills that are actively sought by employers.
+A joint honours degree in Economics and History equips you with in-depth knowledge of two subjects, offering a valuable range of transferable skills that are attractive to employers.

-You’ll be able to analyse both quantitative and qualitative data, and you’ll have strong research and problem-solving skills.
-You’ll be comfortable working both independently and within a team, and you’ll have the organisational skills needed to manage two very different subjects.
+Alongside an ability to analyse both quantitative and qualitative data, you’ll have strong research and problem-solving skills, and be comfortable working both independently and within a team.
+You’ll also have the organisational skills needed to manage two different subjects.

 Graduates have gone onto careers in diverse areas as a result.
 They include business and finance, management, the civil service, journalism, the media, law, education and the charity sector.
 Many others go on to postgraduate study.
 Read more about Graduate destinations.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.